Island Soundscape Project

 N.B.Aldrich

-N.B.Aldrich is a New Media artist, musician and educator residing in Sedgwick, Maine, USA, who creates installation, performance and acousmatic art.
+N.B.Aldrich is a New Media artist, reformed musician, and educator residing in Sedgwick, Maine, USA, who creates installation, performance and acousmatic art.
 He is an Associate Professor of Art at the University of Maine and cofounder of the Island Soundscape Project.
 He has had work shown internationally at such venues as Artists Space, Engine 27, Art Interactive, the Casoria Contemporary Art Museum, the Festival de Arte Sonore, Hipersonica Festival, The National Museum of Singapore, the Optica Festival, Dance Theatre Workshop, Bates College Museum of Art and many others.

 KAREN beeftink